K. R. Ramsingh: Early life

 Ramsingh was born into a Rajput family in Nagercoil, Travancore (present day Kanyakumari district of Tamil Nadu).
 He was educated at the Hindu Higher Secondary School, Nagercoil.
 At a very young age, he was drawn towards theatre.
-Since his parents however were not supportive of his decision, he had to leave his family and joined an amateur drama company.
+Since his parents were not supportive of his decision, he had to leave his family and join an amateur drama company.
 After working for some companies, he joined the "Sri Ramabala Gaana Vinoda Sabha", a theatre group which consisted of future artists including M. S. Viswanathan and R. Muthuraman.
 During this time, Ramsingh won acclaim for acting in a play called Puyalukkuppin – he performed the role of a dictator.
-Later he acted in a devotional play based on the life of the Vaishnava sage Thirumazhisai Aazhwar.
+Later, he acted in a devotional play based on the life of the Vaishnava sage Thirumazhisai Aazhwar.
 It was staged in Madras for over 400 days.
 After establishing himself as a leading theatre artist, he got offers to act in films.
 He played the lead role as saint Vishwamitra in the 1948 Tamil film Brahmarishi Vishwamithra.
 He was paired opposite T. R. Rajakumari, who played the role of Menaka.
 The dialogues of the film were written by playwright Pammal Sambandha Mudaliar.
 The film was also released in Hindi with Ramsingh reprising his role.
 However, the film's failure prompted Ramsingh to go back to theatre.